Skip to main content

 SQL is one of the most forgiving languages when it comes to whitespace.
 A query that works perfectly as one enormous line also works formatted across 20 lines.
 But the person reading that query, you, six months from now, will strongly prefer the formatted version.

 Formatted SQL makes the structure visible.
 You can see the SELECT clause at a glance, spot which tables are JOINed, understand the WHERE conditions, and verify the GROUP BY columns.
-With everything on one line, you're scrolling horizontally and hoping for the best.
+With everything on one line, you're scrolling horizontally and guessing at intent.

-This formatter takes messy SQL (pasted from logs, generated by ORMs, or squished into a single line) and produces clean, indented, readable SQL.
-It handles SELECT, INSERT, UPDATE, DELETE, CREATE, and complex subqueries.
+This formatter takes messy SQL (pasted from logs, generated by ORMs, or squished into a single line) and produces clean, readable SQL.
+It handles SELECT, INSERT, UPDATE, DELETE, and CREATE statements: keywords are uppercased, and major clauses each start on a new line.
 Paste, format, understand.

 SQL Formatting Conventions